mainwp/mainwp/readme.txt

 * Fixed: An issue with false alert with PHP Max Execution time set to -1
 * Fixed: issue with allowed tags in the notes popup
 * Fixed: An issue with opening a site WP-Admin section
-* Fixed: An issue with updating site URL on the Site Edit page
+* Fixed: An issue with updating the Site URL on the Site Edit page
 * Fixed: An issue with the Fix All (security issues) button in the Security Issues widget
 * Added: support for %sitename% and %site_url% tokens for directory path settings for the UpdraftPlus extension
 * Added: Support for the new Edit Posts and Pages process